Bort-Millipede/PS2Linux_BrainDump/Software Installation/Kernels/2.2.19_ps2-5/README.md

 ### Kernel Configuration File

 It is recommended that a known-working kernel configuration file be used when building the kernel below.
 The author's latest kernel configuration file is [available here](config-2.2.19_ps2-5).
+All appropriate kernel options outlined throughout this repository should be enabled in this configuration file.

 ## Extracting Necessary File From Playstation BB Navigator 0.10 Disc 2